CO2 EXTRACTION AND COLD PRESSING COMPARED

-Cold-pressed, virgin olive or sunflower oil has long been considered high-quality.
-The background for this is the gentle processing during extraction.
-This ensures that the ingredients, such as the polyunsaturated fatty acids, are preserved.
-For cold-pressed oils, the fruits, seeds or seeds of a plant are ground and pressed out with the help of a steel press.
+Cold-pressed, virgin olive or sunflower oil has long been considered to be of high quality.
+The background to this is the gentle processing during extraction.
+This ensures that the ingredients, such as the polyunsaturated fatty acids, are retained.
+Because for cold-pressed oils, the fruits, kernels or seeds of a plant are ground and pressed using a steel press.

 CO2 extraction is the gentler way of extracting oil

-The CO2 extraction takes place at 30° degrees and has therefore proven itself to obtain heat-sensitive plant material.
-Actually, the process must be called supercritical CO2 extraction, a process that was used decades ago to decaffeinate coffee.
-The colorless and odorless carbon dioxide is compressed under very high pressure, the seed or core bursts so that the substance to be extracted is dissolved from the starting material.
-If the pressure is subsequently lowered, the carbon dioxide releases the dissolved substance - the extract obtained - again.
+The CO2 extraction takes place at 30 ° degrees and has therefore proven itself to obtain heat-sensitive plant material.
+The process actually has to be called supercritical CO2 extraction, a process that was used decades ago to decaffeinate coffee.
+The colorless and odorless carbon dioxide is compressed under very high pressure, the seed or core bursts, so that the substance to be extracted is detached from the starting material.
+If the pressure is then reduced, the carbon dioxide releases the dissolved substance - the extract obtained - again.

-In contrast to cold pressing, no oxygen comes into contact with the plant substance to be processed during CO2 extraction.
-In this way, the sensitive natural products remain protected from oxidation, are more durable and cannot go rancid so quickly.
+In contrast to cold pressing, no oxygen comes into contact with the plant material to be processed during CO2 extraction.
+In this way, the sensitive natural substances remain protected from oxidation, are more durable and cannot go rancid as quickly.

 ananné used CO2 extracted vegetable oils

 In general, CO2 extraction not only protects the raw material but also the environment, as this process does not cause any harmful emissions or water pollution.
-The carbon dioxide used can be used again and again in an environmentally friendly way.
+The carbon dioxide used can be used again and again in an environmentally friendly manner.

-Oils that have a small molecular weight structure penetrate the skin very easily.
+Oils that have a small molecular structure penetrate the skin very easily.